 7. Prevent Possible Distractions

 Remove potential distractions to complete your best work.
-Turn off your mobile phone and the television while you work.
+Turn off your mobile phone and the television while you study.
 Only use background music if it helps you to relax and focus.

 8. Limit Social Media Visits

 Social media is a huge distraction when you study that can fritter precious time away.
-Log out of your social media accounts and switch off alerts on your phone and laptop.
-Don’t be tempted to get sucked into Facebook or Instagram for example when you should be studying.
+Log out of your apps and accounts and switch off alerts on your phone and laptop.
+Don’t be tempted to get sucked into Instagram or TikTok for example when you should be studying.

 A study of 500 university students in Australia found that excessive use of social media, Facebook in this case, put lower achieving students at risk.
 As reported in Computers and Education, moving from 2 hours to 3 hours of Facebook a day was associated with a 6-point drop in test scores.